-- Foundations will be assembled in the Smulders Projects UK Assembly Yard located at Wallsend, on the River Tyne, with subsequent delivery to Peterhead, acting as a local feeder port.
-The foundations will then be delivered to the site from Peterhead. - Cables will be loaded from facilities at JDR Cables, Hartlepool, UK, prior to delivery to the site. - The WTGs will be delivered directly to the site from the MHI Vestas quay at Esbjerg, Denmark. - It is anticipated that the majority of crew transfers (via crew transfer vessel) will be from Aberdeen Harbour (noting that some crew transfers during WTG installation may be via helicopter).
+- Foundations will be assembled in the Smulders Projects UK Assembly Yard located at Wallsend, on the River Tyne, with subsequent delivery to Peterhead or Dundee, acting as a local feeder port.
+The foundations will then be delivered to the site from Peterhead or Dundee.
+The division over the ports is subject to weather windows for installation and cannot be determined upfront. - Cables will be loaded from facilities at JDR Cables, Hartlepool, UK, prior to delivery to the site. - The WTGs will be delivered directly to the site from the MHI Vestas quay at Esbjerg, Denmark. - It is anticipated that the majority of crew transfers (via crew transfer vessel) will be from Aberdeen Harbour (noting that some crew transfers during WTG installation may be via helicopter).

-Details of the facilities available at the key ports (Aberdeen and Peterhead) are given below, based on the information given in Admiralty Sailing Directions for the North Sea (West) (UKHO 2016).
+Details of the facilities available at the key ports (Aberdeen, Peterhead and Dundee) are given below, based on the information given in Admiralty Sailing Directions for the North Sea (West) (UKHO 2016).